-As a registered dietitian, I always like to dig into the actual source behind the claim in the popular media in order to sort the fact from fiction.
+As is best practice, digging into the actual source behind the claim in order to sort fact from fiction is necessary to determine reliability and significance.
 Here’s what I found:

 Can this be biologically plausible at all?

 Oranges along with other foods such as figs, grapefruit, celery, parsley, etc. contain a naturally occurring chemical called psoralens.
 Psoralens actually are used in medicine to treat eczema, psoriasis and even occasionally cutaneous T-cell lymphomas.
 However, psoralens are not always good.
 Psoralens are activated by sunlight and can cause cell damage, potentially and theoretically leading to skin cancer.

 Over a period of 26 years, the researchers conducting this prospective cohort study observed a population of nurses and doctors from both the Nurse’s Health Study and Physician’s Health Study.
 Diet information was collected every 2 to 4 years.
 Health outcomes were compared to results of population based dietary questionnaires, and the findings were interesting.

 The study found that people who frequently consumed either citrus fruits or juice were more likely to develop melanoma.
 Those who consumed citrus twice or less per week were in the clear, and did not increase their chances of developing the skin cancer.
 However, those who consumed citrus two to four times per week had a slight, yet insignificant increased risk.
 Most intriguing were those who consumed citrus five to six times per week had a 26% increased risk and those who consumed citrus more than 1.6 times per day had a 36% increased risk of developing melanoma.